UNLV student killed in crash dreamed of running a hotel

 Garrett Meriwether dreamed of traveling to Macau and running his own hotel, and his parents hoped he would return home at some point to run one in Las Vegas.

-His dad had zero doubts the UNLV student would realize his goals if he had lived long enough to have the chance.
+His dad had zero doubts the UNLV student would have realized his goals if he had lived long enough.

 “It was quite wonderful for a father to see his 18-year-old son maturing so well,” said Steve Meriwether, a retired Metropolitan Police Department sergeant.

-But his son never got the chance to realize his dream.
-He died last week when his car was hit by a suspected impaired driver only a year older than him at the intersection of Preakness Pass and Churchill Downs Drive in the western Las Vegas Valley.
+But his son never got the opportunity to realize his dream.
+He died last week when his car was hit by a suspected impaired driver only a year older than he was at the intersection of Preakness Pass and Churchill Downs Drive in the western Las Vegas Valley.

 The driver, Alexander Brewer, was jailed on a charge of DUI resulting in death.
 Bail for the 19-year-old was set at $100,000, court records show.